Hessian-free Ray-Born Inversion for Quantitative Ultrasound Tomography of Weakly Heterogeneous Media: Numerical Results

-Figure \ref{fig:3b} shows the amplitude of the pressure time series on all the receivers after an excitation of emitter 1.
-The green plot shows the amplitudes computed by the analytic Green's function assuming only water.
-The amplitudes computed using the Green's function assuming a nonabsorbing breast, i.e., the amplitudes attenuated by only the geometrical spreading, were approximated on all the receivers using Eq. \eqref{eq:amplitude-geom-discretised}, and are shown by the light blue plot.
-It must be reminded that for computing Eq. \eqref{eq:amplitude-geom-discretised}, the rays' Jacobian was approximated using paraxial ray tracing, as discussed in section \ref{sec:ray-tracing}.
-The amplitudes computed using the Green's function for the absorbing breast were approximated as the product of the amplitude decay because of geometrical spreading (the light blue plot) and the accumulated acoustic absorption, and are shown by the red plot.
-The accumulated acoustic absorption was computed using Eq. \eqref{eq:amplitude-abs-discretised}.
-The amplitudes of the pressure time series simulated by the full-wave approach and recorded on all the receivers are shown by the dark blue plot.
-As shown in this figure, for the absorbing breast, the amplitudes computed by the product of the geometrical spreading using paraxial ray tracing and the accumulated acoustic absorption have very good agreement with the amplitudes computed using the full-wave simulation, but the analytically calculated Green's function assuming only water or the heterogeneous Green's function neglecting the acoustic absorption have large discrepancies with the full-wave simulation.
+Figures~\ref{fig:3b} and~\ref{fig:3d} illustrate the amplitude of the pressure time series at all receivers following the excitations of emitters~1 and~20, respectively.
+The green plot shows amplitudes computed using the homogeneous Green's function under a water-only assumption.
+Amplitudes for a non-absorbing breast, attenuated solely by geometrical spreading, were computed via Eq.~\eqref{eq:amplitude-geom-discretised} and are shown in light blue.
+(For Eq.~\eqref{eq:amplitude-geom-discretised}, the relative Jacobian was approximated using paraxial ray tracing, as described in Section~\ref{sec:ray-tracing}.)
+The red plot represents amplitudes computed using the ray-based approximation for the absorbing breast, incorporating both geometrical spreading (light blue) and accumulated absorption via Eq.~\eqref{eq:amplitude-abs-discretised}.
+For comparison, the dark blue plot shows amplitudes obtained from the full-wave simulation.
+For the absorbing breast, the ray approximation accounting for both geometrical spreading and accumulated absorption closely matches the full-wave results, whereas the homogeneous Green's function or the ray-based heterogeneous Green's function neglecting absorption exhibits significant discrepancies.